chuanqisun/pixel-pusher-online/README.md

 ## Under the hood

+- The game is built with Figma's Plugin and Widget API.
+- The avatar animation is achieved with PNG sprite.
+- The chat system stores messages inside each page and polls for update.
-The game is built with Figma's Plugin and Widget API.
-The avatar animation is achieved with PNG sprite.
-The maps are images built from existing tilesets and assembled using Figma.
-The control UI is a web app that sends command to the Figma main app, built in Preact.
+- The maps are built from existing tilesets and assembled using Figma.
+- The control UI is a web app that sends commands to the Figma main app, built in Preact.

 ## How to contribute